andrioid/gatsby-theme-links/theme/README.md

+# Link Site Theme for Gatsby

+Before the times of Reddit and Hacker News it was quite common for homepages to have link sections.

+I miss those times, but I realisticially am not going to update one.
+But I do bookmark things and I do star things on Github.

+So this gatsby-theme adds a "/links" page to your site and fetches data from Pinboard and/or Github.

 # Gatsby Theme Jam Example Submission

 This is a bare-bones Gatsby theme to showcase how a [Theme Jam](https://themejam.gatsbyjs.org) submission should look.